 Some facts about autism are well known.
 Others are not so well known, and many have yet to be discovered.
 Here are some things we know about autism.
 Some of them may surprise you.

 The incidence of autism is on the rise.

 A few years ago, about one in 150 children born were diagnosed with autism.
 Today the rate is one in 88.
 Some people have referred to this as an "epidemic" resulting from an increasingly toxic environment; others have dismissed it as a "bandwagon" phenomenon, or a "diagnosis du jour".
 In reality, the autism statistics are probably affected by a number of factors, including greater public awareness, broadening of the definition used for autism, and more accurate reporting.
 But it does seem likely that there has been an actual increase in the number of people with autism.
 I have yet to hear a convincing explanation for why this number would be on the rise, but it is clear that autism is not a "passing fad".

 Boys are more likely to be diagnosed with autism than girls.

 It's about two to one, in fact.
-At the time of this writing (early 2013), about 50 children attend the two autism centers where I work, and about three quarters of them are boys.
+At the time of this writing (early 2013), about 50 children attend the two autism centers where I was working, and about three quarters of them were boys.
 Again, I can't explain why this is so, but it is.

 Autism affects all cultures, all races, all ethnicities, all religions, all nationalities.